libapps/libapps-mirror/nassh/doc/hack.md

 [SFTPv6] noted this desync between implementations and the specification and replaced the `SSH_FXP_SYMLINK` packet type with a new `SSH_FXP_LINK`.

+### fsync@openssh.com (v1)

+The [OpenSSH SFTP Protocol] defines a `fsync@openssh.com` extension which takes an open handle and instructs the remote server to use the `fsync()` syscall.

+We use this extension when the user has requested syncing after writes.

 ### hardlink@openssh.com (v1)

 The [OpenSSH SFTP Protocol] defines a `hardlink@openssh.com` extension with